macOS + Windows

 WinOnX

-Pros of Using WinOnX
+Pros of WinOnX:

-Cons of Using WinOnX
+Cons of WinOnX:

 We like the overall simplicity that comes with this Windows emulator for Mac.
 Although it could use more language support and a more straightforward installation process, it performs the tasks it is meant to do relatively well.